DoomKitty87/auto-docs/README.md

 Functions should be formatted as:
 //Ffunction:2:processes two parameters into nothing
-//:param1:the first input, gets made into nothing:param2: the second input, gets made into nothing (F for function, function is the name, and 2 for number of parameters, then description.) void function(type1 param1, type2 param2) {
+//:param1:the first input, gets made into nothing
+//:param2: the second input, gets made into nothing
+(F for function, function is the name, and 2 for number of parameters, then description.) void function(type1 param1, type2 param2) {
   return;